-Language (obviously) plays a large role in English Lit: in writing, reading and discussing the texts.
+Language (obviously) plays a prominent role in English Lit – in writing, reading and discussing the texts.
 There are certain words and devices that are specifically associated with this subject.
 These can be collectively known as literary jargon.
-The word ‘jargon’ means the language and vocabulary associated with a certain group, profession, or subject.
+The word ‘jargon’ means the language and vocabulary associated with a certain group, profession or subject.

 Here’s a tip – whenever you discover a new term, try to apply it to something in the book you’re studying.
 Which character does it describe best?
 Which scene or event fits the word’s definition?

 When writing essays, always include the literary terms and devices you know.
 Instead of writing ‘the main character’, use ‘the protagonist’ instead.
 This will make your essay sound much more professional and will probably score you a few extra marks too.